 - share a passion and appreciation for the benefits of cycling at both a mental and physical health level; and

-Now in its 4th year, Les and Shelley Hancock, together with a growing number of sponsors and partners, are proud to see the event growing – with funds raised increasing from $152k in 2010, to $202k in 2012, and reaching a combined total in excess of $500k following the 2014 ride, the goal for 2016 is another $200k to take the grand total to $700k.
+Now in its 6th year, the Ridewest Team, together with a growing number of sponsors and partners, are proud to see the event expanding – with funds raised NOW EXCEEDING $700k following the 2016 ride, and the goal for 2018 is to raise another $300k to take the grand total to $1,000,000.

 I will always be thankful for the call I received from Les Hancock in July 2009 when he shared with me his vision for RideWest.
 It has without doubt, been life changing for me and for those involved, and the beneficiaries of the significant funds that have been raised.